 Grammar Dimensions U8 p153

-a scratch/to scratch
+a scratch/to

 to startle/startled